PEER-REVIEWED ARTICLES

 Abstract

-Local Housing Conditions, Diversity, and Immigrant Settlement: Evidence from Canada (with Boyoon Lee) -tentative title
+Local Housing Conditions, Diversity, and Immigrant Settlement: Evidence from Canada (with Boyoon Lee)

 Abstract